coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 ``p at level 99 as strict pattern``.

-Note also that in the absence of a ``as ident``, ``as strict pattern`` or ``as pattern`` modifiers, the default is to consider subexpressions occurring in binding position and parsed as terms to be ``as ident``.
+Note also that in the absence of a ``as ident``, ``as strict pattern`` or ``as pattern`` modifiers, the default is to consider sub-expressions occurring in binding position and parsed as terms to be ``as ident``.

 .. _NotationsWithBinders: